HieraRS: A Hierarchical Segmentation Paradigm for Remote Sensing Enabling Multi-Granularity Interpretation and

 \subsection{Cross-domain Transfer of LCLU Classification Models}

-In recent years, extensive research has been devoted to cross-domain adaptation for LCLU classification in the RS field, primarily aiming to address domain shift issues caused by variations in sensors, datasets, geographic regions, and temporal contexts.
-However, most of these efforts remain confined to the LCLU task itself~\cite{cross_domain_1, cross_domain_2, cross_domain_3, cross_domain_3, cross_domain_5}, with limited exploration of transferring existing LCLU models to other EO tasks (e.g. crop classification and flood detection).
-This lack of generalization significantly hinders the reusability of LCLU models across diverse EO application scenarios.
+In recent years, extensive research has been devoted to cross-domain adaptation for LCLU classification in RS, primarily aiming to mitigate domain shifts caused by variations in sensors, datasets, geographic regions, and temporal contexts.
+However, most existing studies focus on transferring LCLU models across domains under the same (or highly overlapping) label space, and thus remain largely confined to the LCLU task itself~\cite{cross_domain_1, cross_domain_2, cross_domain_3, cross_domain_5}.
+In practical EO pipelines, pretrained LCLU models are often expected to be reused for downstream EO tasks with heterogeneous category definitions and semantic granularities (e.g., crop-type mapping).
+This setting introduces not only domain shift but also label-system mismatch, including inconsistent granularity and non-isomorphic hierarchical structures, which remains underexplored in existing LCLU transfer studies.
+As a result, the reusability of LCLU models across diverse segmentation applications is still limited.

-To address this gap, we propose TransLU, a dual-branch cross-domain transfer framework designed to bridge LCLU classification with diverse EO tasks.
-TransLU enables the efficient transfer and reuse of hierarchical LCLU models across a broader range of applications.
-To the best of our knowledge, this is the first general framework that systematically investigates the transfer of LCLU models to other EO tasks based on hierarchical category structures, offering a novel research paradigm and technical route for cross-domain migration in intelligent RS interpretation.
-In the experimental evaluation, we systematically assess TransLU on representative tasks, including crop classification and LCLU classification under varying hierarchical systems.
-The results demonstrate that TransLU exhibits strong adaptability and consistently outperforms baseline approaches across a variety of cross-domain EO scenarios.
+To address this gap, we propose TransLU, a dual-branch cross-domain transfer framework designed to bridge LCLU models with diverse segmentation tasks featuring heterogeneous label hierarchies.
+TransLU leverages hierarchical category structures to establish semantic correspondences across tasks, enabling model reuse under heterogeneous taxonomies rather than assuming identical label spaces.
+We further provide a systematic empirical study of cross-domain transfer with TransLU on representative tasks, including crop classification and LCLU classification under varying hierarchical systems.
+The results demonstrate that TransLU achieves consistent improvements over competitive baselines across these two cross-domain EO scenarios, indicating its effectiveness for cross-task transfer under hierarchical label mismatch.
+Details of TransLU are presented in Section~\ref{Methodology:TransLU}.